PrivSec-dev/privsec.dev/content/posts/linux/Using Native ZFS Encryption with Proxmox.md

 ## Setting Dropbear for remote unlocking (optional)

 It is not convenient to type in the encryption password on the console.
-You might want to setup Dropbear inside of the initramfs to unlock the drive over SSH instead.
+You might want to set up Dropbear inside of the initramfs to unlock the drive over SSH instead.

 First, install the `dropbear-initramfs` package.
 Note that we are passing the `--no-install-recommends` argument here, as we don't want it to install `cryptsetup` and give annoying warnings on every initramfs generation.